Tiny-Walnut-Games/FractalSemantics/docs/EXP01_SUMMARY.md

 **Experiment**: EXP-01 - Address Uniqueness Test
 **Status**: ✅ PASS
 **Confidence Level**: 99.9%
-**Date**: November 2024
+**Date**: November 11, 2025

 ## Hypothesis

 The STAT7 addressing system using SHA-256 hashing of canonical serialization produces unique addresses for all bit-chains with zero hash collisions.
+This ensures that each bit-chain has a unique identifier, preventing any two distinct bit-chains from sharing the same address.

 ## Key Findings